Skip to Content

 September 2022 - August 2025

-In the final phase, Texas A&M AgriLife Extension will continue stakeholder involvement by holding regular stakeholder meetings, coordinating between local partners, and promoting the project to the public via the press, direct contact, social media, and other appropriate means.
-This project will culminate in the development of a nine-element watershed protection plan (WPP) that is stakeholder driven and will provide best management practices recommendations based on modeling result.
-The WPP will be submitted to TCEQ and ultimately U.S. Environmental Protection Agency for acceptance.
+This project will culminate in the development of a nine-element watershed protection plan that is stakeholder driven and will provide best management practices recommendations based on modeling result.
+The plan will be submitted to the Texas Commission on Environmental Quality and the U.S. Environmental Protection Agency for acceptance.

 Back to the top of the page Back to top